Author’s Last name, First initial. (Date published). Title. URL

 See the “Titles” section below for more information on formatting the title of sources.

 On an APA reference page, corporate authors are always written out in full.
-In the text of your paper, you may have some abbreviations (such as UN for United Nations), but in the full references, always include the full names of the corporation or organization.
+In the text of your paper, you may have some abbreviations (such as UN for United Nations), but in the full references, always include the full names of the corporation or organization (following Section 9.11 of the official Publication manual).

 Directly after the author’s name is the date the source was published.
 Include the full date for newspapers and magazine articles, and only the year for journals and all other sources.
 If no date is found on the source, include the initials, n.d. for “no date.”

 Narducci, M. (2017, May 19).
 City renames part of 11th Street Ed Snider Way to honor Flyers founder.
-The Philadelphia Inquirer.
-Retrieved from http://www.philly.com/
+The Philadelphia Inquirer. http://www.philly.com/

 If using our APA Citation Machine, our citation generator will add the correct format for you automatically.